mhartl/pivotal-github/README.md

 ### git story-accept

-When used on the `master` branch, `git story-accept` examines the repository log and changes every **Delivered** story to **Accepted**.
+`git story-accept` examines the repository log and changes every **Delivered** story to **Accepted**.
 This makes it possible to accept a pull request by merging into master and then run `git story-accept` to mark all the associated stories **Accepted** without having to manually keep track of the correspondence.

+The purpose of `git story-accept` is to accept stories that have been merged into `master`, so by default it only works on the master branch.
+This requirement can be overridden by the `--override` option.

+In order to avoid reading the entire Git log every time it's run, by default `git story-accept` stops immediately after finding a story that has already been accepted.

+`git story-accept` requires the existence of `.api_token` and `.project_id` files containing the Pivotal Tracker API token and project id, respectively.
+The user is prompted if they are not present.
+(They aren't read from the command line using `gets` due to an incompatibility with options passing.)

 #### Options

     Usage: git story-accept
+        -o, --override                   override master branch requirement
-        -h, --help                       this usage guide
+        -a, --all                        process all stories (entire log) -h, --help                       this usage guide

 ### story-open